-In late 2013, an amendment to each regulated water company's Instrument of Appointment became effective that allows Ofwat to set different price limits for different parts of each company's business and allow Ofwat to make determinations that it believes will incentivise companies to respond efficiently, innovatively and sustainably to the challenges they face.
-In particular, the RPI+/-K factor formula for price limits on a company's "wholesale" activities (such as abstraction, treatment and distribution of water) will be retained.
-However, Ofwat believes that RPI+/-K factor is not necessarily the most appropriate form of price limit to use for "retail" (or "asset light") activities related to the provision of goods or services directly to customers (such as billing and debt management) and so the changes to the Instruments of Appointment grant Ofwat the flexibility to define the nature and form of retail price limits.
-These license changes contain prescriptive provisions that avoid the risk of regulatory capital being transferred into a new business unit with a different approach to remunerating regulatory capital as well as an appeal process.
-Bristol Water's management does not expect that the changes to its Instrument of Appointment will have a material negative effect on Bristol Water's financial performance or results of operations.
+Each regulated water company's Instrument of Appointment also contains provisions which allow Ofwat to set different price limits for different parts of the company's business and allow Ofwat to make determinations that it believes will incentivise the company to respond efficiently, innovatively and sustainably to business challenges.
+In particular, the RPI+/-K factor formula for price limits on a company's "wholesale" activities (such as abstraction, treatment and distribution of water) is enshrined in each Instrument of Appointment.
+However, since Ofwat believes that the RPI+/-K factor is not necessarily the most appropriate form of price limit to use for "retail" (or "asset light") activities related to the provision of goods or services directly to customers (such as billing and debt management), each Instrument of Appointment grants Ofwat the flexibility to define the nature and form of price limits for such activities.
+Each Instrument of Appointment also contains provisions to prevent regulatory capital being transferred into a new business unit with a different approach to remunerating regulatory capital as well as an appeal process.
+To date, Ofwat has not proposed a new form of price limit for use in "retail" activities.
+However, since Bristol Water's "retail" activities only comprise a small portion of Bristol Water's RCV, any such future change is not expected to have a material negative effect on Bristol Water's financial performance or results of operations.